By Suroor Alikhan

 One of the absolute no-nos—it comes up several times—is to order a cappuccino after (or heaven forbid, during) dinner.
 Wearing flip-flops anywhere except the beach is another.
 And of course, ketchup on pizza or pasta.

-Much of the book is about food—the local specialities: sardines in onion sauce in Venice, risotto alla Milanese in Milan, spaghetti con le vongole in Naples… I could go on.
+Much of the book is about food—the local specialties: sardines in onion sauce in Venice, risotto alla Milanese in Milan, spaghetti con le vongole in Naples… I could go on.
 And of course, the gelato!
-I firmly believe that the Italian gelato is the best ice-cream in the world, especially artisanal gelato.
-An American expat in Venice says you can tell artisanal gelato by the colour of banana (greyish-white), mint (white) and pistachio (greyish-green) gelatos, because they use real ingredients rather than commercial flavouring and colouring.
+I firmly believe that Italian gelato is the best ice cream in the world, especially artisanal gelato.
+An American ex-pat in Venice says you can tell artisanal gelato by the color of banana (greyish-white), mint (white), and pistachio (greyish-green) gelatos because they use real ingredients rather than commercial flavoring and coloring.

 It’s not just about food, of course.
 There is so much to see in Italy.
 The advice from people in Rome was, yes, do see the famous monuments, but when you’re done with them, head off the beaten track.
 The book also suggests how to meet local people—mostly in bars!
 (Don’t think about getting drunk there, though—Italians start drinking at an early age, so they can hold their drink and do not look kindly on drunks.)